Abdallah Al-Fakhouri

-Abdallah Ra'ed Mahmoud Al-Fakhouri (عَبْد الله رَائِد مَحْمُود الْفَاخُورِيّ; born January 22, 2000) is a Jordanian professional footballer who plays as a goalkeeper for Saudi Arabian club Al-Ain and the Jordan national team.
-As a teenager, he is already considered one of his country's most promising talents at the position.
+Abdallah Ra'ed Mahmoud Al-Fakhouri (عَبْد الله رَائِد مَحْمُود الْفَاخُورِيّ; born January 22, 2000) is a Jordanian professional footballer who plays as a goalkeeper for Jordanian Pro League side Al-Wehdat and the Jordan national team. he is already considered one of his country's most promising talents in his position.

 Club career

-Al-Fakhouri trialled with Belgian side Waasland-Beveren in June 2018.
+Al-Fakhouri trialed with Belgian side Waasland-Beveren in June 2018.
 He had also received invitations from Real Valladolid in Spain and Sporting Lisbon in Portugal.
 However, the following month, he signed his first professional contract, deciding to stay at Al-Wehdat on a four-year deal.
 He is generally seen as the successor to Amer Shafi.

 On 16 January 2023, Al-Fakhouri joined Saudi Arabian club Al-Ain.

+He returned to Al-Wehdat on 5 July 2023.

 International career

 Al-Fakhouri led the national under-19 team to an appearance in the 2018 AFC U-19 Championship, finishing in first place in their qualifying group.

 Before even playing with the Al-Wehdat first team, Al-Fakhouri was called up to the senior national team in late 2017 for the third round of 2019 AFC Asian Cup qualification.

 He made his senior international debut on 11 January 2018, replacing Yazid Abu Layla during a friendly 1–2 defeat to Finland.
 At 17 years old, he became the youngest goalkeeper in Jordan's history.

 Al-Fakhouri was named in Jordan's squad for the 2022 AFC U-23 Asian Cup.